Cyb3r-Jak3/cloudflare-utils/documentation/docs/started.md

 ### API Key

-The legacy [API Key](https://developers.cloudflare.com/api/keys/) method is also supported
+The legacy [API Key](https://developers.cloudflare.com/api/keys/) method is also supported but is not recommended.

 **To Use**